olenaweb/react2025/README.md

 ## Conclusion

-After optimization (with useMemo, useCallback) resulted in major improvements in render efficiency.
+After optimization (with useMemo, useCallback) resulted in major improvements in render efficiency:
-`useMemo` optimized expensive computations, `useCallback` memoized functions to prevent redundant re-creations.
+`useMemo` optimized expensive computations (filtering, column selection).

+`useCallback` memoized functions to prevent redundant re-creations:
+ Prevention of unnecessary rewarders - functions are not relaxed at each rendere;
+ Stable links to functions - the components of the extent are not transcended without the need;
+ Optimized dependencies are the exact arrays of dependencies for each callback;
+ Memoized formatting - formatting functions are cached.